Algorithm Analysis

 Measuring Time

-The absolute running time of an algorithm can never really be predicted, since this depends on the programming language used to implement the algorithm, the computer the program runs on, and many other factors.
-We need a machine-independent notion of an algorithm's running time.
+The absolute running time of an algorithm cannot be predicted, since this depends on the programming language used to implement the algorithm, the computer the program runs on, other programs running at the same time, the quality of the operating system, and many other factors.
+We need a machine-independent notion of an algorithm’s running time.

-What we usually can do is find a measure of an algorithm's relative running time, as a function of how many items there are in the input (technically, the number of symbols required to reasonably encode the input), often called n.
-The n could be
+The current state-of-the-art in analysis is finding a measure of an algorithm’s relative running time, as a function of how many items there are in the input, i.e., the number of symbols required to reasonably encode the input, which we call $n$.
+The $n$ could be:

 Example: Printing each element of an array